PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### When is version 1.7.0.0 going to be released?

-We are aiming to deliver a first beta of 1.7.0.0 in the coming weeks.
-There is no set date, yet, other than “when it’s ready”.
+The first Beta version was released on June 2nd, 2016.
+There is no set date for the stable release, yet, other than “when it’s ready”.

-The release of the beta version will start a period of heavy testing and debugging phase for the whole community: we will NEED you to test this new version of PrestaShop, to check if your modules still work as-is… and to possibly rewrite your theme using the new, improved theme system.
+The release of the first Beta version starts a period of intensive testing and debugging for the PrestaShop developers, with the help of the whole community: we need YOU to test this new version of PrestaShop.
+Change the settings, browse the default theme, check if the modules that you created still work as-is (or with tiny design adaptations), etc. And most importantly, let us know about your findings!

 ### What will be in PS 1.7?

-Version 1.7.0.0 is a major release which aims at simplifying the creation of a shop and the path to your first sale.
+Version 1.7.0.0 is the next major release of PrestaShop, following version 1.6.1.0.
+This major version aims at simplifying the creation of a shop and product, and to facilitate the path to your first sale.
 It consists of four main projects:

-* A new architecture, based on the [Symfony2 framework](https://symfony.com/),
  * A better way to create and maintain a theme:
+   * A new default theme (classy and efficient).
-  * New starter theme to help designers create a kick-ass theme in a week,
+   * A starter theme to help designers create a kick-ass theme in half the time it took with PrestaShop 1.6.
-  * New default theme (classy and efficient).
-* An improved key user journeys in the back office:
+ * Improved key user journeys in the back office:
-  * Create a new onboarding for beginners,
+   * A new onboarding for beginners.
-  * Simplify the product creation workflow,
+   * A simplified product-creation workflow.
    * Easily find installed and non-installed modules.
  * An improved administration interface menu structure, focused on getting the most common tasks done faster.
+ * A new architecture, based on the Symfony2 framework.

 ### Should merchants wait for PrestaShop 1.7.0.0 to create their stores, or create it now with version 1.6?